-Take pride in your home on wheels!
-Read these tips from FMCA and the “RV Doctor” Gary Bunzer to keep your RV’s exterior looking its best.
+Take pride in your home on wheels when RVing!
+Read these tips from FMCA and the “RV Doctor” Gary Bunzer share tips on maintaining your RVs exterior.

 Get into the habit of inspecting the roof often, preferably once a month.
 Pay special attention to the seams, edges, moldings, caps, and anything else attached to the roof.
 Realize that any screw or mounting method used on the roof can become an entry point for moisture.
 Water intrusion is the largest threat to the integrity of any RV.